 Chris Lecluyse (English)

 Chris LeCluyse directs the Writing Center and regularly teaches academic writing, writing pedagogy, and the history and structure of English.
 He is also a professional singer specializing in Medieval, Renaissance, and Baroque music and is the co-founder of Utopia Early Music.

 Hikmet Loe (Art)

-An expert on Utah earthworks "Spiral Jetty" and "Sun Tunnels," Hikmet's book, The Spiral Jetty Encyclo: Exploring Robery Smithson's Earthwork through Time and Place will be published by the University of Utah Press in 2016.
-She has taught art history at Westminster College and teaches in the Venture Program.
-She is actively engaged in regional and national art programs related to Land Art.
+Hikmet is an expert on Utah earthworks "Spiral Jetty" and "Sun Tunnels."
+Her book, The Spiral Jetty Encyclo: Exploring Robery Smithson's Earthwork through Time and Place was published by the University of Utah Press in 2016.
+She teaches art history and is actively engaged in regional and national art programs related to Land Art.

 Gary Marquardt (History)